causify-ai/tutorials/class_project_instructions/Projects/Airflow_Project_Description.md

 **Description**

-Apache Airflow is an open-source platform to programmatically author, schedule, and monitor workflows.
-It allows users to define complex data pipelines as Directed Acyclic Graphs (DAGs), facilitating the orchestration of data processing tasks.
-Key features include:
+Apache Airflow is an open-source workflow automation tool designed to programmatically author, schedule, and monitor workflows.
+It allows users to define complex data pipelines and manage dependencies between tasks efficiently.
+With its modular architecture, Airflow supports integration with various data sources and systems, making it an ideal choice for orchestrating data workflows.

-- **Dynamic Pipeline Generation**: Build complex workflows dynamically using Python.
-- **Rich User Interface**: Monitor and manage workflows through a user-friendly web interface.
-- **Extensible**: Easily integrate with a wide range of data sources, storage solutions, and services.
-- **Task Dependencies**: Define dependencies between tasks to ensure proper execution order.
+Technologies Used
+Apache Airflow

+- Enables the creation of Directed Acyclic Graphs (DAGs) to define workflows.
+- Provides a rich user interface for monitoring and managing workflows.
+- Supports various operators for interacting with databases, APIs, and other services.
+- Offers scheduling capabilities to automate task execution.

 ---

-### Project 1: Data Ingestion Pipeline (Difficulty: 1)
+### Project 1: Data Ingestion and Transformation Pipeline
+**Difficulty**: 1 (Easy)

-**Project Objective**: Create a data ingestion pipeline that collects weather data from a public API and stores it in a database for further analysis.
+**Project Objective**: Create an automated pipeline that ingests data from a public API, transforms it, and stores it in a database for further analysis.

-**Dataset Suggestions**: Use a public weather API that provides historical and real-time weather data.
+**Dataset Suggestions**: Use the OpenWeatherMap API (free tier) to fetch weather data for different cities.

 **Tasks**:
-- **Set Up Airflow Environment**: Install and configure Airflow on your local machine or Google Colab.
+- **Set Up Airflow Environment**: Install and configure Apache Airflow on your local machine or Google Colab.
-- **Define DAG**: Create a Directed Acyclic Graph (DAG) that schedules the ingestion tasks.
+- **Create a DAG**: Define a Directed Acyclic Graph (DAG) for the data ingestion and transformation process.
-- **Fetch Weather Data**: Use an HTTP operator to pull data from the weather API at regular intervals.
+- **Fetch Weather Data**: Use the OpenWeatherMap API to retrieve weather data for multiple cities.
+- **Data Transformation**: Clean and transform the data (e.g., convert units, handle missing values) using Python operators.
-- **Store Data in Database**: Utilize a database operator to save the fetched data into a structured format (e.g., PostgreSQL).
+- **Store Data**: Save the transformed data into a PostgreSQL or SQLite database.
-- **Monitor Pipeline**: Use the Airflow UI to monitor the execution and check for any failures.

-**Bonus Ideas (Optional)**:
-- Implement error handling and retries for failed tasks.
-- Extend the pipeline to include data cleaning steps.
+- **Schedule the Pipeline**: Set up a schedule to run the pipeline daily to keep the dataset updated.

 ---

-### Project 2: ETL Process for E-commerce Sales Data (Difficulty: 2)
+### Project 2: ETL Pipeline for Movie Ratings Analysis

-**Project Objective**: Build an Extract, Transform, Load (ETL) pipeline to process e-commerce sales data and generate daily sales reports.

-**Dataset Suggestions**: Find open datasets related to e-commerce sales on Kaggle or similar repositories.
+**Difficulty**: 2 (Medium)

+**Project Objective**: Build an ETL (Extract, Transform, Load) pipeline that extracts movie ratings from a public dataset, processes the data, and loads it into a data warehouse for analysis.

+**Dataset Suggestions**: Use the MovieLens 20M dataset available on Kaggle.

 **Tasks**:
+- **Set Up Airflow Environment**: Install Apache Airflow and necessary libraries for data processing.
-- **Create Airflow DAG**: Define a DAG that orchestrates the ETL process.
+- **Create a DAG**: Define a DAG that outlines the ETL process for the movie ratings data.
-- **Extract Data**: Use a data extraction operator to pull sales data from a CSV file or API.
-- **Transform Data**: Implement transformation tasks to clean and aggregate the data (e.g., calculating total sales per category).
+- **Extract Data**: Load the MovieLens dataset into your Airflow environment using a Python operator.
+- **Data Transformation**: Perform necessary transformations (e.g., filtering, aggregating ratings by genre) using Pandas.
-- **Load Data**: Use a database operator to store the processed data into a data warehouse.
+- **Load Data**: Store the transformed data into a data warehouse like Amazon Redshift or Google BigQuery.
-- **Generate Reports**: Create a task to generate summary reports and store them in a specified format (e.g., PDF, CSV).

-**Bonus Ideas (Optional)**:
-- Add a task to send email notifications with the generated report.
-- Implement version control for the ETL pipeline.
+- **Data Quality Checks**: Implement checks to ensure data integrity and quality after loading.

 ---

-### Project 3: Machine Learning Model Training and Deployment Pipeline (Difficulty: 3)
+### Project 3: Real-time Data Processing and Analysis Pipeline
+**Difficulty**: 3 (Hard)

-**Project Objective**: Develop a comprehensive pipeline that automates the training, evaluation, and deployment of a machine learning model using historical stock price data.
+**Project Objective**: Develop a real-time data processing pipeline that ingests streaming data from a public API, performs analytics, and generates reports.

-**Dataset Suggestions**: Use a public financial API to obtain historical stock price data or find datasets on Kaggle.
+**Dataset Suggestions**: Use the Twitter API (free tier) to stream tweets related to specific hashtags.

 **Tasks**:
+- **Set Up Airflow Environment**: Configure Apache Airflow and ensure access to the Twitter API.
-- **Design Airflow DAG**: Architect a DAG that includes all stages of the machine learning workflow.
+- **Create a DAG**: Design a DAG that orchestrates the real-time data ingestion and processing tasks.
-- **Data Ingestion**: Fetch historical stock price data using an HTTP operator and store it in a database.
-- **Data Preprocessing**: Implement tasks for data cleaning, feature engineering, and splitting the dataset into training and testing sets.
-- **Model Training**: Use a Python operator to train a machine learning model (e.g., Random Forest) and save the model to disk.
-- **Model Evaluation**: Create a task to evaluate the model's performance using metrics like RMSE and save the results.
-- **Deployment**: Implement a deployment task that deploys the trained model to a REST API for predictions.
+- **Stream Data**: Use the Twitter API to stream tweets in real-time based on selected hashtags.
+- **Data Transformation**: Clean and preprocess the tweets (e.g., remove URLs, stop words) using Natural Language Processing (NLP) techniques.
+- **Analytics**: Perform sentiment analysis on the tweets using a pre-trained model (e.g., VADER or TextBlob).
+- **Generate Reports**: Create summary reports of sentiment trends over time and store them in a database or visualize them using a dashboard tool like Tableau.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas**:
-- Integrate a model monitoring system to track model performance over time.
-- Experiment with hyperparameter tuning and compare model performance before and after tuning.
+- Implement alerting mechanisms to notify users of significant sentiment changes.
+- Compare the sentiment analysis results with historical data to identify trends.
+- Explore the use of additional NLP techniques, such as topic modeling, to enrich the analysis.